postmanlabs/labs-docs/src/pages/docs/api-security/api-schema.md

           - testAuth : []
 ```

-### In OAuth2 scheme the scope is missing from the operations' security scheme
+### Scope for OAuth scheme used not defined in the securityScheme declaration

 | Severity | Issue description | Possible fix |
 | ----------- | ----------- | ----------- |